Azure/cosmosdb-emulator-recipes/mongodb/nodejs/linux/README.md

 4. ```docker compose up```

 ## Notes API
-Once the docker containers are running, you can use the following cURL commands to interact with the API.
+Once the docker containers are running, you can use the following curl commands to interact with the API.

 ### Read all Notes
 ```curl --location 'http://localhost:3000/notes/'```